 Mechanics-induced triple-mode anticounterfeiting and moving tactile sensing by simultaneously utilizing instantaneous and persistent mechanoluminescence†

-In this work, ultra-strong yellow and green mechanoluminescence were presented for Y3Al5O12:Ce3+ and Ba0.5Sr0.5Si2O2N2:Eu2+, respectively.
-In addition to the emitting color, the above materials show distinct trap dependence/independence and spontaneous radiation behaviors, leading to an instantaneous mechanoluminescence without any afterglow for Y3Al5O12:Ce3+ and a persistent mechanoluminescence for Ba0.5Sr0.5Si2O2N2:Eu2+.
-By ingeniously combining the above unique mechanoluminescence behaviors, two types of intriguing and unprecedented devices are achieved.
-They are a mechanics induced triple-mode anticounterfeiting capable of displaying the embedded information in varied emitting color and dynamic patterns, and a comprehensive tactile sensor that can simultaneously sense/record the contact load, motion trail and contact position for the objects moving on surface.
-This work is the first to present the application designs by simultaneously utilizing the transient and persistent mechanoluminescence, and the as-fabricated devices show unique superiority and advancement in their own fields.
-Particularly, the mechanoluminescence-based tactile sensor realizes the comprehensive sensing functionalities within a single unit requiring no any extra circuit design.
+In this work, ultra-strong yellow and green mechanoluminescence was presented for Y3Al5O12:Ce3+ and Ba0.5Sr0.5Si2O2N2:Eu2+, respectively.
+In addition to the emitting color, the above materials showed distinct trap dependence/independence and spontaneous radiation behaviors, leading to instantaneous mechanoluminescence without any afterglow for Y3Al5O12:Ce3+ and persistent mechanoluminescence for Ba0.5Sr0.5Si2O2N2:Eu2+.
+By ingeniously combining the above unique mechanoluminescence behaviors, two types of intriguing and unprecedented devices were achieved.
+The devices are a mechanics-induced triple-mode anticounterfeiting device capable of displaying embedded information in varied emitting colors and dynamic patterns and a comprehensive tactile sensor that can simultaneously sense/record the contact load, motion trail, and contact position for objects moving on the surface.
+This work is the first to present application designs by simultaneously utilizing transient and persistent mechanoluminescence.
+The as-fabricated devices showed unique superiority and advancement in their own fields.
+Particularly, the mechanoluminescence-based tactile sensor realized comprehensive sensing functionalities within a single unit and required no extra circuit designs.